 If you don't want to receive your absentee ballot by mail:

-When ballots arrive (in May), in-person absentee voting will be available at City Hall at the City Clerk's Office during normal business hours (Monday-Friday, 8:00am-4:30pm and until 6:30pm on Thursdays).
+When ballots arrive (approximately 30 days before election day), in-person absentee voting will be available at City Hall at the City Clerk's Office during normal business hours (Monday-Friday, 8:00am-4:30pm and until 6:00pm on Thursdays).

 You can also come in to pick up a ballot for yourself and/or an immediate family member to take home.
 If you will be picking up a ballot to take home, you will need to fill out an application.
 You can save time by filling this out ahead of time and bringing it in with you.
 If you are picking up ballot(s) for immediate family member(s), you will need an application for them, too.